ignaciofianza/ignaciofianza/README.md

 # 👋 Hi there!
 I'm [@ignaciofianza](https://github.com/ignaciofianza) — Full Stack Developer

-💻 Full Stack Developer especializado en **frontend**, con experiencia en **PHP/Laravel** y **administración de servidores Linux**.
-Me apasiona crear interfaces modernas, optimizadas y funcionales, además de explorar soluciones backend eficientes.
+💻 Full Stack Developer specializing in frontend with strong expertise in React, React Router, and the MERN stack.
+Skilled in designing modern, high-performance interfaces and implementing efficient, scalable backend solutions.

 ---